jjmccollum/teiphy/README.md

 The only condition is that you must use these attributes consistently: if you label a `rdg` element with an `@xml:id` attribute, then you must reference that attribute's value in the `witDetail` and `certainty` elements; otherwise, you must use and reference the `@n` attribute.

-For NEXUS output, the character states for each witness will be encoded using `StatesFormat=Frequency`, meaning that each non-missing character will be encoded as a vector of frequencies for each reading/state.
+For NEXUS output, the character states for each witness is encoded using `StatesFormat=Frequency`, meaning that each non-missing character is represented as a vector of frequencies for each reading/state.
+For unambiguous readings, this vector should have a value of 1 for a single reading/state, while for ambiguous readings, it should have multiple values for different readings/states.

 ### Lacunae and Other Missing Data